10 Ways to Help Your Softball Athlete Reset After Mistakes

 You can tell your daughter a hundred times that mistakes are how we learn.
 But if she never sees you live that out, the message lands hollow.

-So use your own mistakes as teaching moments.
+She's watching you more than you think, so use your own mistakes (at work, in life) as teaching moments.
 When you make one, say something out loud: “I handled that wrong.
 Here's what I'm going to do differently.”
-Or: “That didn't go the way I hoped.
-But I learned something and I'm going to try again.”
+Or, “That didn't my way.
+I learned something and will try again.”

 9. Celebrate Her Response, Not Just Her Results